clawdesk/clawdesk/readme.md

   <a href="#contributing">Contributing</a>
 </p>

+> **⚠️ Active Development — Things Will Break**
+>
+> ClawDesk is under active development and is not yet stable.
+APIs, CLI commands, and data formats may change without notice.
+Expect rough edges, missing features, and occasional breakage.
+We're currently focused on testing and hardening the core runtime.
+>
+> **Contributors and testers are welcome!** If you hit a bug, please open an issue.
+If you want to help, check the open issues or submit a PR.

 ---

 ClawDesk - Agent2OS is a **multi-interface AI agent runtime** that runs locally with full audit trails, identity verification, and zero-trust networking.
 Built as a **45-crate Rust workspace**, it provides a production-grade agent runtime with: